ds-wizard/bh2023-report/paper.md

 # Abstract

 This report provides an overview of our activities and accomplishments concerning machine-actionable Software Management Plans (SMPs) and the Software Management Wizard (SMW) during the ELIXIR BioHackathon Europe 2023.
 ELIXIR acknowledges the critical role of effective software management in facilitating sustainable and reproducible research outcomes.
 The Software Best Practices group is actively committed to establishing a robust framework for SMP creation.
 In this project, our primary focus is on streamlining the SMP creation process for research software within ELIXIR.
 To achieve this, we are working on developing essential integrators and identifying and reviewing the relevant metadata schema.
-This effort is closely aligned with various related initiatives such as OpenEBench, FAIR4RS, RDA, maSMPs, among others.
+This effort is closely aligned with various related initiatives such as [OpenEBench][openebench], [FAIR4RS][fair4rs], [RDA][rda], [maSMPs][masmp], among others.
 The outcomes of the BioHackathon project are now available for immediate use and can be further refined in the future based on community feedback and advancements in research software best practices.

 # Introduction

 In recent years, the management of research software has garnered increasing attention across various domains.
 This heightened interest has given rise to a myriad of approaches and services aimed at addressing the unique challenges of this crucial aspect of scientific research.
-Notable developments in this landscape include initiatives like [Codemeta](https://codemeta.github.io/) [@jones_codemeta_2016], [Software Heritage](https://www.softwareheritage.org/), the introduction of [machine-actionable Software Management Plans (maSMPs)](https://zbmed-semtec.github.io/maSMPs/) [@masmpOntology], and the proliferation of best practices and templates within research infrastructures.
+Notable developments in this landscape include initiatives like [Codemeta][codemeta] [@jones_codemeta_2016], [Software Heritage][soft-heritage], the introduction of [machine-actionable Software Management Plans (maSMPs)][masmp] [@masmpOntology], and the proliferation of best practices and templates within research infrastructures.

 ELIXIR has recognized the importance of proper software management and the adoption of SMPs to facilitate reproducibility and sustainability in research.
 To further these objectives, ELIXIR established its Software Best Practices group, which has been diligently working on creating an SMP template.
 This template serves as a foundation for structuring software management plans and streamlining the process of their creation.
-A significant milestone in this endeavor was the encoding of this SMP template as a knowledge model within the [Data Stewardship Wizard (DSW)](https://ds-wizard.org) platform [@dswPaper].
+A significant milestone in this endeavor was the encoding of this SMP template as a knowledge model within the [Data Stewardship Wizard (DSW)][ds-wizard] platform [@dswPaper].
 This transformation resulted in the creation of the Software Management Wizard (SMW), a user-friendly tool that empowers the research community to readily engage with SMPs and enhance their software management practices.

 This project builds upon these foundations, addressing both content and technical aspects.
 It involves refining the SMP template by improving its structure, questions, and machine-actionability.
 Additionally, the project aims to align the template with pertinent ontologies and metadata schemas to ensure seamless interoperability and adherence to recognized standards.
 Simultaneously, the technical aspects of efficiently composing and utilizing SMPs are being enhanced, further bolstering the capabilities of the research community in their software management endeavors.
 Through these combined efforts, this project seeks to foster greater transparency, reproducibility, and efficiency in research software management within the ELIXIR community and beyond.